river-jeon/Soyeon_Jeon/_pages/about.md

 </div>

 Movies, dramas, and animations provide a mental reset for me.
-I approach fitness as a necessary discipline rather than a passion.
 Although I don't consider myself a public intellectual, I'm deeply committed to conducting research with public relevance.